harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ##Print

 In addition to sharing an SVG file for laser cutting, users can press "print".
-This option provides what is essentially screenshot of the 2D sketch.
+This option provides what is essentially a screenshot of the 2D sketch.
 This image can be printed, emailed, or shared via social media.
 Typically, this is the option a user would choose to cut and fold their design by hand.

 ![Options for sharing a fold pattern from the 3D preview.](figures/32_UI_Tool_Interactions/3d-share.png)